Application System opens: October 15, 2026

 Please upload a one-page, single-spaced statement of interest that specifies your proposed area of study for the MA degree in Sociology.
 What research questions inspire you?
 What methodological skills do you bring and hope to develop while in the program?
 Please identify one or more potential faculty supervisors with whom you would like to work.
 The focus should be academic rather than biographical.

-Applicants to the MA program who have not completed a BA in Sociology (or McMaster’s Social Psychology program) should include with their statement of interest an additional statement (maximum 500 words) outlining their preparation for graduate study in Sociology, e.g., completed courses with substantial sociological content, sociological research and sociologists that have informed your own work, related research assistantship experiences, etc.
+Applicants to the MA program who have not completed a BA in Sociology (or McMaster’s Social Psychology program) are advised to add a second page to their statement of interest outlining their preparation for graduate study in Sociology, e.g., completed courses with substantial sociological content, sociological research and sociologists that have informed your own work, related research assistantship experiences, etc.

 Department Areas/Supervisor